Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 Imagine waking up in the middle of the mountains, hiking through lakes, meadows, and forests, ending the day with a hearty meal in a hut, and going to sleep to repeat it all over again the next day.
-That’s what hut-to-hut hikes feel like, and the Pyrenees are full of them.
+That’s what hut-to-hut hiking adventures feel like, and the Pyrenees are full of them.

 Some are circular routes, ideal for a holiday, while others expand through vast distances and are excellent for those adventurers looking for a greater challenge.